Patient education: Type 1 diabetes mellitus and diet (Beyond the Basics)

 - Harvard Medical School

 TYPE 1 DIABETES OVERVIEW

-Diet and physical activity are critically important in the management of the ABCs (A1C, Blood pressure and Cholesterol) of type 1 diabetes.
-To effectively manage A1C (hemoglobin A1C) and achieve stable blood sugar control, it is important to understand how to balance food intake, physical activity, and insulin.
+Diet and physical activity are critically important in the management of the ABCs (A1C, Blood pressure, and Cholesterol) of type 1 diabetes.
+To effectively manage glycated hemoglobin (A1C) and achieve stable blood sugar control, it is important to understand how to balance food intake, physical activity, and insulin.

 Making healthy food choices every day has both immediate and long-term effects.
 With education, practice, and assistance from a dietitian and/or a diabetes educator, it is possible to eat well and control diabetes.

 This topic discusses how to manage diet in people with type 1 diabetes.
 The role of diet and activity in managing blood pressure and cholesterol is reviewed separately.
-(See "Patient information: High blood pressure, diet, and weight (Beyond the Basics)" and "Patient information: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)
+(See "Patient education: High blood pressure, diet, and weight (Beyond the Basics)" and "Patient education: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)

 WHY IS DIET IMPORTANT?

 Many factors affect how well diabetes is controlled.
 Many of these factors are controlled by the person with diabetes, including how much and what is eaten, how frequently the blood sugar is monitored, physical activity levels, and accuracy and consistency of medication dosing.
 Even small changes can affect blood sugar control.

 Eating a consistent amount of food every day and taking medications as directed can greatly improve blood sugar control and decrease the risk of diabetes-related complications, such as coronary artery disease, kidney disease, and nerve damage.
 In addition, these measures impact weight control.
 A dietitian can help to create a food plan that is tailored to your medical needs, lifestyle, and personal preferences.